iballs/120-work/hw-13/readme.md

 # Final Project Proposal

 For my final project I would like to create a visual soundscape or a ‘music video.’
 Earlier in the semester I went to go see the artist Kelly Lee Owens play a show in Idaho and I thought that the visual soundscapes she projected behind her as she played were really cool.
 They also seemed fairly basic so I want to see if I could give it a try.
-You can check out an example of her stuff here.
+You can check out an example of her stuff here (https://www.youtube.com/watch?v=jjyxg1zVjDs).
 There was also a student example used in the class shell so I know it’s possible for someone taking creative code to figure out how to create a visual soundscape.

 Obviously I will have to learn how to incorporate sound into my sketches.
 This means that I will either have to: